raualvron/docker-hbase-pseudo/README.md

 ##### Region servers
 Ports: 16030 16032 16033 16034 16035

-# Alias on Docker Images
+# Alias on Docker Image
 - Get access to the HBase shell
 ```
 shellhb